cBioPortal/datahub-study-curation-tools/gene-table-update/build-input-for-importer/Readme.md

 ** gene entries with empty chromosome value will not be imported to the DB.

 #### Supplemental Location `location-supp.txt`
-`cytoband` and/or `chromosome` info from NCBI and/or portal DB, to supplement HGNC download and supplemental gene lists.
+Manually curated. `cytoband` and/or `chromosome` info extracted from archived NCBI and/or portal DB, to supplement HGNC download and supplemental gene lists.

 ### Steps for updating supp files
 #### Step 1 - Generate a list to include ALL genes